dpethes/imgui-pas/README.md

 Copy sources and cimgui binary to your project folder.
 See the examples for how to integrate it with your rendering pipeline and the "getting started" section in imgui.cpp.
 There's also a very basic demo program that draws some ImGui windows in a SDL2 window with OpenGL context.
+It includes pre-build versions of cimgui, if you don't want to build it on your own.

 ## Issues/Todo
 * translate more structs, enums